nickpstevens/bag_boost/README.txt

 This program contains implementations of the "bagging" (bootstrap aggregation) and "boosting" (specifically AdaBoost) ensemble classification methods.

-Currently this only supports the included ANN learning algorithm.
+Currently, bagging and boosting are only supported for the included ANN learning algorithm.

 USAGE

-The program takes 4 arguments:
+This program takes 4 arguments:

     1. The title of the dataset contained in the "data" folder
     2. Cross-validation option.
 0 --> use CV; 1 --> run program on the full sample
     3. Name of learning algorithm. "ann" is currently the only supported option.
     4. The number of bagging/boosting iterations

-Example: python bag.py "volcanoes" 0 "ann" 10
+Example: python boost.py "volcanoes" 0 "ann" 10

 BAGGING

+Bagging works by randomly sampling (with replacement) from the training data to create [number of bagging iterations] training sets.
+These are called "bootstrap replicates".
+Each of these sets is then used to train a classifier, and each classifier is run on the same validation set.
+The assigned validation labels from each classifier are saved.
+Finally, for each example in the validation set, the most common label amongst all classifiers is assigned as the final label.

+The goal of bagging is to reduce the variance in the example data to improve classifier accuracy.

 BOOSTING